Layup & Laminating™

 Layup & Laminating Epoxy Resin is often used as a filler or a pourable slurry for voids in wood, fiberglass or concrete.
 Sawdust, milled/chopped fiberglass and fumed silica (Cab-O-Sil®) are all good general purpose products which can all be added to the resin as thickeners.
 The more you add the thicker the mix.
 When adding thickener, it’s important that the Layup & Laminating Epoxy Resin be thoroughly mixed BEFORE the thickener is added.
 The thickener is then added slowly while stirring the mixed resin until the desired consistency is reached.

 Layup and Laminating Epoxy Resin is a hazardous product.
-Check the shipping options on the order form for details on shipping hazardous items.
+Check the shipping options page for details on shipping hazardous items.
 For additional information, refer to the Layup and Laminating Epoxy Resin Safety Data Sheet.